isomerpages/moe-ast-moehc/_school-histories/Schools/Xinmin Secondary School.md

 Later renamed as Xinmin Secondary School, it became the first neighbourhood school in Hougang to gain autonomous status and the Singapore Quality Class certification.
 Xinmin is recognised for its strong curriculum, holistic student development and youth leadership framework, as well as its innovative approaches to character development.

 Xinmin prides itself on four signature programmes: XinminCares, Coding@Xinmin, RefleXions@Xinmin and Xinmin’s Student Leadership Academy.
 Each programme nurtures students into leaders of hearts and minds.
-True to Xinmin’s beginnings as a community school, XinminCares develops students into ever-ready contributors to the community and compassionate individuals with a heart to serve others at local and overseas platforms.
-Students also get to initiate and lead positive change, including organising the school’s annual Chinese New Year’s Spring-it-Up, befriending the elderly in Hougang, and organising Xinmin Change Initiator projects.
+True to Xinmin’s beginnings as a community school, XinminCares develops students into ever-ready contributors to the community and compassionate individuals with a heart to serve others at local and overseas platforms.&nbsp; Students also get to initiate and lead positive change, including organising the school’s annual Chinese New Year’s Spring-it-Up, befriending the elderly in Hougang, and organising Xinmin Change Initiator projects.

 Xinmin aims to equip students well for the digital age by developing them into computational thinkers and conversant technology users who are also other-centred, empathetic and compassionate individuals.
 Coding@Xinmin exposes students to basic coding through active learning and tinkering, including animation and games creation.
 Above all, students learn to harness technology to improve lives, as they seek to impact society positively by designing solutions to authentic problems.